 In 1997 Joe was invited to the island of Kaua’i for a Hawaiian falsetto contest titled “Na Himeni Ki’eki’e”, which means “from majestic heights a hymn”.
 The competition was very stiff.
 Therefore, when the winners were announced, Joe was very surprised to hear that he had taken top honors in the amateur division.
 What a highlight in his life!
 “Next to my wedding day, that has to be the most exciting day of my life.”

 Through all of this, Joe was still building ‘ukuleles.
-On January 11, 1998 he was married to his lovely wife Kristen “baby blue” Slavish.
-They decided not too long after purchasing their house that they would finally set up their ‘ukulele shop.
-It was then that Kanile’a ‘Ukulele was born, along with “their three sons”.
-(Chuckle)
+On January 11, 1998 he was married to his lovely wife Kristen Slavish.
+Just a few months later, they purchased their first home together and set up an `ukulele shop on site.
+Kanile`a `Ukulele was born!!

 In the years following, team Souza has grown to include three sons who all have a passion for music and the business of `ukulele.

 Looking back on his life and all that has transpired, Joe says, “it has been over twenty years since I first started sweeping the sawdust from Uncle Pete’s shop floor.
 Wow, how time flies!
 He and I still share information, constantly improving our craft.”

 Joe says he has a hard time accepting Uncle Pete’s admiration when he says; “Now you are the master”.
 Just another incredible accomplishment, Joseph Souza “Master Luthier”.

 Joe just chuckles quietly and continues his duties, content in the many blessings in his life: his family, his good health and his Kanile`a Krew.